-The College offers an internship/cooperative education program designed to provide students with the opportunity to combine academic work with out-of-the-classroom experience.
+Experiential education includes both internships and service learning opportunities.
+These opportunities provide students with the experience of combining academic work and experience outside of the classroom.
 Students learn through participation and reflection.
-In exchange, students add value to the organizations that sponsor internship opportunities.
+In exchange, the students add value to the organizations that co-sponsor these learning experiences.
+These personalized learning endeavors are a specialty of the College.